5 Types of Design Careers That'll Put Your Imagination to Work

 4. Graphic design

 Graphic designers create layouts and logos for everything from books and magazines to billboards and websites.
 They need to consider their clients’ goals, the message of their design and the intended viewing audience with each project they design.
-They ensure that a project’s text, layout,
+They ensure that a project’s text, layout, colors and overall design work cohesively together to communicate with an audience.

-Teamwork will be a huge component of your job as a graphic designer since you’ll often work in conjunction with sales teams,
+Teamwork will be a huge component of your job as a graphic designer since you’ll often work in conjunction with sales teams, marketers and web developers.
+You’ll need to possess a strong eye for detail to prevent errors from being published.
+You’ll blend your creativity with communication for a median annual wage of $44,150, as reported by the BLS.

-Common job titles in the graphic design
+Common job titles in the graphic design field:

 - Art director